-Minn.
-Stat.
-Section MISCELLANEOUS PROVISIONS Yes No Workpape: Reference Part I. Provisions Specific to Counties § 375.055 A. County Board Salary and Per Diem Resolution 1.
-Did the county board set the commissioners' annual salaries and per diem schedule in a resolution before January 1 of the year in which the salary becomes effective, and did the resolution contain a statement of the salary as an annual dollar amount?
+Section Yes No Reference Part I. Provisions Specific to Counties § 375.055 А. County Board Salary and Per Diem Resolution Did the county board set the commissioners' annual salaries and per diem schedule in a resolution before January 1 of the year in which the salary becomes effective, and did the resolution contain a statement of the salary as an annual dollar amount?
 (Except resolutions to decrease commissioners' salaries or per diems; such resolutions may take effect at any time.)
 2. Did members of the county board not receive a per diem for service on the board of auditors, the board of equalization, or the canvassing board?
 Op.
 Atty.
 Gen. 124a, April 28, 1994 3.
-Did members of the county board not receive more than one per diem for any given day? § 375.45 B. Change Funds Were all county change funds established by a county board appropriation from the proper fund and were the change funds used only for the purpose of making change? § 375.162 C. Imprest Cash Funds Imprest Funds for Payment of Claims was a claim itemizing all demands for which disbursements have been made from the fund presented to the county board at the next county board meeting after the month in which disbursements were made; and did the county board act upon each claim as in the case of other claims did the custodian use the proceeds of the warrant to replenish the fund, and if the county board failed to approve the claim in full for any sufficient reason, was the custodian held personally responsible for the did the county board appoint a custodian to be responsible for its safekeeping and disbursement according to the law; and and was a warrant issued to the custodian; and county or for other job-related travel; and difference?
+Did members of the county board not receive more than one per diem for any given day? § 375.45 В. Change Funds Were all county change funds established by a county board appropriation from the proper fund and were the change funds used only for the purpose of making change? § 375.162 C. Imprest Cash Funds 1.
+Imprest Funds for Payment of Claims a.
+Were imprest cash funds created by the county board and did the county board appoint a custodian of each imprest fund; and b. was a claim itemizing all demands for which disbursements have been made from the fund presented to the county board at the next county board meeting after the month in which disbursements were made; and c. did the county board act upon each claim as in the case of other claims and was a warrant issued to the custodian; and d. did the custodian use the proceeds of the warrant to replenish the fund, and if the county board failed to approve the claim in full for any sufficient reason, was the custodian held personally responsible for the difference? § 375.162 2.
+Imprest Funds for Travel a.
+Were imprest cash funds authorized by the county board for the purpose of advancing money to officers or employees to pay their actual and necessary expenses in attending meetings outside the county or for other job-related travel; and b. did the county board appoint a custodian to be responsible for its safekeeping and disbursement according to the law; and